tmtsoftware/csw/docs/src/main/location.md

 ## Basic operations

-This example demonstrates:

-* `register` a tcp connection with LocationService instance
-* then confirms, the returned result contains tcp connection
+* `register` API takes a `Registration` parameter and returns a `Future` of `RegistrationResult`.
+* The success of `register` API can be validated by checking the `Location` instance it contains.
-* then confirms, the `list` API has tcp location
+* The `list` API returns a list of alive connections.
-* then uses `resolve` API, to resolve this tcp connection
-* prints to tcp uri for demonstration purpose
+* A connection of interest, can be checked if available using the `resolve` API.
+If the connection is alive, `resolve` returns Future of `RegistrationResult` containing the `Location`, else failure.
-* then it shows, one of the ways to `unregister` a service by calling unregister on registrationResult
+* One of the ways to `unregister` a service is by calling unregister on registrationResult received from `register` API.
-* remaining code ensures, `list` and `resolve` behave as expected after service unregistration

 scala
 :   @@snip [LocationServiceDemoExample.scala](../../../csw-location/src/test/scala/csw/services/location/scaladsl/demo/LocationServiceDemoExample.scala) { #register-list-resolve-unregister }